moke8198/moke8198.github.io/_posts/2017-10-20-A-Glimpse-Of-Heaven.md

 A little thing that I noticed, but couldn’t fit in the main body of this review:

 Due to the applause after the Gloria, the choir needed help to place the first C natural of the Credo.
-The fact that the choir could pick up on the faintest cue from the cellos was incredible, and shows the focus and discipline of the choir.
-To most members in the audience, it would have sounded like someone in the cello accidentally hit one of his strings.
+The fact that they could pick up on the faintest cue from the cellos was incredible, and shows the focus and discipline of the choir.
+To most members in the audience, it would have sounded like someone in the cello section accidentally hit one of his strings.
 Remarkable ensemble work and professionalism.